 Location: 5 miles northeast of Sterling, AK

-Key Message: Residents and visitors need to be aware that hazardous conditions exist in the burned areas that can be difficult to see.
+Key Messages: The READY alert for all areas of Cooper Landing was lifted on September 17.
+In addition, that portion of the Kenai River from Jim’s Landing to Skilak Lake has reopened.
+The entire length of the Skilak Lake Road including Jim’s Landing and Upper and Lower Skilak Boat Launches are open.
+Visitors need to be aware that hazardous conditions exist in the burned areas that can be difficult to see.
 Standing trees can weaken and fall as the fire burns the organic duff layer surrounding their roots.
 Any amount of wind will blow these trees down.
 The fire has burned very deep in some places, leaving hot ash pits behind.
 Please remember to keep pets and children close at hand and out of the burned area.